thingsboard/thingsboard.github.io/products/thingsboard-pe/aws.md

         <div class="container">
             <p>
                 AWS marketplace will not charge you for the TB PE License during the trial, however, you will still need to pay for the AWS EC2 infrastructure you use (server instance, disk, network and optional services).
+                Be aware that if you cancel your TB PE subscription you automatically cancel your free trial as well.
+So, if you start new subscription the trial will be over and AWS Marketplace will start charging you hourly.
             </p>
         </div>
     </div>